Employee retention strategy: How to keep your best people

 - Offer flexible work arrangements, such as working from home, flexible hours, and compressed work weeks, to help employees balance their personal and professional lives

-- Implement wellness program that support employee physical and mental health, such as free flu jabs, health screenings, massages at work, or gym memberships or discounts
+- Implement wellness program that support employee physical and mental health, such as free flu jabs, health screenings, massages at work, and gym memberships or discounts.

 - Encourage employees to take their allotted time off to prevent burnout and promote well-being